umbraco/UmbracoDocs/Fundamentals/Design/Partial Views/index.md

 # Partial Views

-A Partial View (`.cshtml` file) is a regular view which can be used multiple times in an application.
+A Partial View (`.cshtml` file) is a regular view which can be used multiple times throughout your site.
 A Partial View is used to break up large markup files into smaller components such as header, footer, navigation menu etc. It helps to reduce the duplication of code.
 A partial view renders a view within the parent view.

 ## Partial Views in the Backoffice